 The towns of Pella and Hygiene have an historic connection that started long before they were two adjacent dots on the Colorado map.
 They share a history of being places where people expressed their freedom of religion and improved their health and wellness.

 The word “Pella” derives from two languages.
 In Greek it means “stone.”
 In Hebrew it has two meanings: “city of refuge” and “marvel of God.”
-The first settlement named Pella was in Mesopotamia, the birthplace of Alexander the Great.
-Second, Pella is a female name in Hebrew meaning “marvel of God.”
+Pella was the name of the settlement where Alexander the Great was born.

 The word “Hygiene” was first used in the English language in the late 17th century and comes from the Greek root, “the art of health.”
 Hygieia was the daughter of the God of Medicine, Asclepius.
 Hygieia practiced the art of health, cleanliness, and sanitation.
 During the Reformation in Germany in the early 18th century, a religious group, called the Church of the Brethren, was persecuted for its beliefs.
 This group was also known by the nickname “Dunkers,” for their baptism ceremony, in which people are ‘dunked’ three times.
 Dunkers first immigrated to Holland, where they experienced more tolerance.
 Unfortunately, by the 1840s, the Dutch persecuted them as well.